 in recent years.
 What was a great looking stadium,

 is now an even a better one as the new stand

 completely fills the remaining side of what was the

 Three sides of the stadium are composed of some excellent looking all seater stands, complete with some spectacular looking floodlights.
 They are of the same height and style and are all large, covered, single tiered stands.
 Each has a likeness of a past player outlined on the seats and is named after that player.
 Tom Finney, Bill Shankly and goalkeeping legend Alan Kelly, are all honoured and this makes a welcome change from the boring letters outlined on most new stands.
 The first of these stands to be built was the Sir Tom Finney Stand in 1995.
 This was followed by the Bill Shankly Kop in 1998 and the Alan Kelly Stand in 2001.
 The 4th new stand, the Invincibles Stand (named after the legendary Preston team of 1888/1889 who went through the whole season unbeaten and were also the first in that season to win the League & FA Cup double), cost in the region of £9m to build.
 The design of this stand is slightly different to the other three.
 Even though it is of the same height and has a similar roof, it has a smaller tier of seating, with 22 executive boxes sitting above.
 Alas I presume that there was not enough space to incorporate another player image on the seating so instead we have to make do with the letters 'PNE FC' instead.
 Outside the stadium is a statue of former Preston legend Tom Finney.

 |What Is It Like For Visiting Supporters?|

-modern Bill Shankly Kop at one end of the pitch.
+Shankly Kop at one end of the pitch.
+Normally the

-Normally the allocation for away fans is approximately
+allocation for away fans is approximately half of this

-with a large away support, then the whole end can be
+away support, then the whole end can be allocated,